Investigating the effects of local environment on nitrogen vacancies in high entropy metal nitrides: Results

-Fig.~\ref{fig:Delta_EDM_sum} shows how the EDM energy changes for the first three nearest-neighbor shell atoms surrounding a nitrogen site after a vacancy is created, indicating that energy changes in vacancy formation are highly localized.
+Fig.~\ref{fig:Delta_EDM_BC} shows how the EDM energy and Bader charge changes for the first three nearest-neighbor shell atoms surrounding a nitrogen site after a vacancy is created, indicating that energy and charge differences in vacancy formation are highly localized.
 The change in EDM energy ($\Delta \text{EDM}$) of 1nn shell metals surrounding a vacancy is much greater than what is found in the 2nn and 3nn shell atoms, as seen by the mean and standard deviation of the $\Delta \text{EDM}$ in each nn shell.
 The nitrogen environment EDM energy only tells us information about the energetics of the nitrogen site pre-vacancy, so this relatively large change in the 1nn shell $\Delta \text{EDM}$ on the order of 1 eV highlights the limits of using the nitrogen environment EDM energy as a predictor for vacancy formation energies.
 Additionally, on average, the formation of a nitrogen vacancy increases the EDM energy of the nn metals.
 This increase in EDM energy is expected, as this means the nn metals are less stable, which is to be expected with the creation of a vacancy in the HEMN.
 In regard to the relatively small $\Delta \text{EDM}$ in the 2nn and 3nn shell atoms, this explains why our nn-model can predict vacancy formation energies in HEMNs.
 The mean change in $\Delta \text{EDM}$ for the 2nn and 3nn shell is --0.143 eV and 0.128 eV, suggesting that the outer neighbor shell contributions are both smaller and cancel on average.
 Therefore, having a model which excludes these atoms will not affect the model as heavily as just the 1nn shell atoms.
+Additionally, in Fig.~\ref{fig:Delta_EDM_BC}, we see how the effects of creating a nitrogen vacancy on the Bader charge of the atoms in our HEMNs is also localized to the first nearest-neighbor shell.
+We can see that the mean change in Bader charge ($\Delta$BC) for the 1nn shell atoms is significant at 1.79 e, with a maximum change in Bader charge of 2.7 e.
+In comparison, we can see that the change in Bader charge for the 2nn and 3nn shell atoms is insignificant.
 Overall, the vacancy formation energy is highly localized, which can guide what features and models should be used to predict these types of defects in various nitride systems.